Xiaomi 13T Pro Vs Apple iPhone 15 Pro: Which Smartphone Is Better?

 – When can I order the Xiaomi 13T Pro?

 The Xiaomi 13T Pro is now up for grabs in Europe.
-It is yet to launch in Hong Kong.
+It is yet to launch in India.

 {Hero and Featured Image Credits: Courtesy Apple and Xiaomi (edited by Augustman)}